 In an oven that has been preheated to 220C/ 200C Fan (430F/395F Fan), pop all the items for roasting (cherry tomatoes, onions, pears, garlic cloves) onto a sheet pan that has been lined with aluminum foil and then baking paper.

 The baking paper will make sure nothing sticks, and the aluminum foil layer will make sure no juices escape and burn on the pan (less clean up!).

-It’s much easier to remove the onion, pear, and garlic skins after roasting and leaving the skins on prevents any tough or burnt layers forming on the outside of the fruit and vegetables.
+It’s much easier to remove the onion, pear, and garlic skins after roasting, and leaving the skins on prevents any tough or burnt layers from forming on the outside of the fruit and vegetables.

 Roast for 20-25 minutes, using the onions as a barometer for doneness – they should be very soft.